armaank/gsxform/docs/index.md

 Using PyTorch, `gsxform` offers the ability to more easily build models that use both scattering transform and neural network components.

+!!! warning inline

    `gsxform` is first and foremost a research project and is being continuously refined.
     Behavior can potentially be unstable and consistency is not guaranteed.

 ## TODO

 * add release management (long term)
 * add more tests
 * un-lock repo
 * add examples with data to test things out
 * update docs
-* make single-letter variables more clear
 * clean up readme, add additional formatting
 * clean up dependencies
 * spell check
-* change name to gisgraph?

 ## Installation